-Internship with children Birth to 5.
+Internship with children from birth to five years old.
 This internship will integrate learning environment theory with practical experience and will include experience in observation, tutoring, classroom management, and lesson preparation and delivery.
 The student will also observe and recognize the significance of the various states of child development and the implications on developing educational strategies.
-Each student will complete a minimum of 24 contact hours
+Each student will complete a minimum of 24 contact hours.
+Prerequisite: IVP fingerprint card.
+Preferred: take simultaneously with ECE 262.